paperclipsvinny/physical-cyber-range/README.md

 # Home Cyber Range
-A mix of my personal notes and an in-depth technical writeup from the process of setting up my own physical cyber range.
-Features: multi-VLAN, built mostly with Raspberry Pis and legacy Cisco hardware I got from my networking processor.
-Designed for practicing offensive security, defensive monitoring, and network engineering in a segmented environment.
+A mix of personal notes and technical writeup from building my own physical cyber range.

+*Features: multi-VLAN, built mostly with Raspberry Pis and legacy Cisco hardware I got from my networking processor.
+Designed for practicing offensive security, defensive monitoring, and network engineering in a segmented environment.*

-You can also read an overview level writeup here: saucedasecurity.com
+You can also read the overview level writeup at [saucedasecurity.com](https://saucedasecurity.com)

 ---

 ## Hardware